-The main mission for the new work vehicle will be fence repair, trail maintenance, and hauling firewood.
-The trails are narrow so a full size vehicle would not fit without cutting a lot of trees.
-A few web searches can provide a lot of information with just a little effort.
-Pay attention to terminology.
-I soon discovered that searching for "4-wheeler" is a complete waste of time when what you really want is a "side-by-side" or "UTV".
+The main mission for our new work vehicle will be maintaining fences, trails, and hauling firewood.
+The vehicle needed to be able to navigate narrow wooded trails with tight turns between trees.
+The tractors are about five feet wide, so a 4x4 about the same width should do alright.
+A roof, or full cab would be a lot more comfortable than the tractors.
+Starting with a list like that, a few web searches can provide a lot of information with little effort.
+I soon discovered that searching for "4-wheeler" is a complete waste of time when what you really want is considered a "side-by-side" or "UTV".

-Various 3-letter Acronyms - This is a short list of acronyms that have been applied to the two main classes mentioned above.
-Most have originated as various manufacturer types, models or marketing designations.
+Various Utility Vehicle Acronyms - This is a short list of acronyms that have been applied to both of the main classes above.
+Most of these originated as manufacturer types, models, or marketing designations.

 |ATV -||All Terrain Vehicle|